CTP Iași: Fares

-The CTP fare system accepts tickets, transit passes and card payments (either direct or through a smartphone application).

-As of January 2023, adult cash fares are RON3.00 (€0.61) for 120 minutes inside 1st zone, RON4.00 (€0.81) inside 1st and 2nd zones, or RON2.75 (€0.56) for a single trip inside 1st zone when purchasing in sets of 20 trips each.
-Adult passes are available for 30-day all routes at RON110,00 (€22.28) inside 1st zone, RON40 (€8.10) inside 2nd zone, or RON150 (€30.38) for both zones.
+The CTP fare system, jointly with the Iași Metropolitan Public Transport Association (AMTPI) fare system, accept tickets, transit passes and card payments (either direct or through a smartphone application).
+As of December 2023, the adult cash fares are RON3.50 (€0.71) for 120 minutes inside the urban zone, or RON8.00 (€1.61) for 180 minutes inside the urban and metropolitan zones.
+Adult passes are available for 30-day all routes at RON110,00 (€22.20) inside the urban zone, or RON300 (€60.55) for both zones.
 More options are available, including different types of discounts.

 Ticket vending machines are also available at some stations.
 In 2018, the payment options were modernized and paying through an app was made possible - by using a third-party application and scanning QR codes that are available in multiple points in the vehicles and on the side of ticket kiosks in most stations.
 After a few months, most vehicles have been equipped to also support contactless card payments.

 Rolling stock

 Historically, tram cars from different companies have been acquired.
-The current fleet operates with 126 trams.
+The current fleet operates with 130 trams (as of 2025).